Russian court dress: Women's Dress

 The first attempts to officially regulate the ladies' court dress date back to the end of the 18th century, during the reign of Paul I. Women during the coronation celebrations were ordered to wear robes (Pannier dresses in Pre-Empire styles) made of black velvet with a train of the same material.
 Countess and maid of honour Varvara Golovina writes that during the coronation "everyone was in full dress: court dresses appeared for the first time."
-The first mentions of 'Russian dress' date back to the 1700s, meaning an outfit that borrowed the cut and some features from traditional Russial folk costume, and looked like a Sarafan.
+The first mentions of 'Russian dress' date back to the 1700s, meaning an outfit that borrowed the cut and some features from traditional Russian folk costume, and looked like a Sarafan.
 Russian dresses were presented by Alexander I to Prussian women who arrived in Saint Petersburg for the betrothal of Grand Duchess Catherine Pavlovna to Duke George of Oldenburg in 1809.

 At the coronation of Nikolai I in 1826, according to the French writer Jacques-François Ancelot:

 Women were supposed to appear in national costume, and only a few disobeyed this order.
 The national attire, coquettishly modified and luxuriously decorated, imparted a piquant originality to ladies' costumes.
 Women's headdresses. a kind of diadem made of silk, embroidered with gold and silver, shone with diamonds.
 A corset adorned with sapphires and emeralds encased her chest in sparkling armor, and from under a short skirt, legs in silk stocking and embroidered shoes were visible.
 Long braids with large bows at the ends fell on the shoulders of the girls.

 Under Nikolai I, Russian dress acquired official status at the imperial court.
 In the "Description of ladies' outfits for arrival on solemn days to the royal court" (27 February 1834), women's court dress was strictly regulated in terms of styles, colours, and finishes.
 A single court attire consisted of a velvet top dress with long folding sleeves and a train.
 In front, at the bottom of the waist, there was a slit that opened a skirt made of arbitrary white matter, most often satin.
 Along the "tail and slide" of the dress was gold embroidery, "the same as the sewing of the ceremonial uniforms of the court ranks."
 The same sewing was supposed to be "around and on the front of the skirt".
 In addition, all ladies were supposed to wear a "povoynik" or "kokoshnik" of an arbitrary colour with a white veil, and for the girls, a bandage of arbitrary colour with a veil.